SEI2-jeddah/The-Caesar-cipher/readme.md

 "I LIKE PIZZA"
 ```
 - You need to create a class called Caesar
--Inside the class define the Hash Plaintext and Ciphertext , and key as int .
+-Inside the class define the Hash Plaintext and Ciphertext .

 -Create a method decrypt to decrypt sentences

 -